EdgeOL: Efficient in-situ Online Learning on Edge Devices: Evaluation

 \subsection{Compatibility with Quantization}

-We also evaluate the compatibility of {\tt ETuner} with another widely used efficient learning technique quantization~\cite{stock2020training, gupta2015deep}.
+We also evaluate the compatibility of our {\tt EdgeOL} with quantization technique~\cite{stock2020training, gupta2015deep}.
 We apply 8-bit fixed-point quantization to weights, activations, the gradient of weights, and the gradient of activations.
 Following the prior works, we compare the accuracy results since the simulated quantization-aware training is used~\cite{zhou2016dorefa,wang2018training,zhu2020towards,zhao2021distribution}.
-Table \ref{table_quantization} shows that {\tt ETuner} outperforms immediate model fine-tuning in 32-bit floating-point baselines with an accuracy improvement of 2.03\%.
-On the other hand, when employing 8-bit quantization, {\tt ETuner} achieves a 2.11\% higher accuracy.
-These results suggest that {\tt ETuner}'s advantages are maintained when quantization is used, demonstrating compatibility and robustness.
+Table \ref{table_quantization} shows that {\tt EdgeOL} outperforms immediate online learning in 32-bit floating-point baselines with an accuracy improvement of 2.03\%.
+On the other hand, when employing 8-bit quantization, {\tt EdgeOL} achieves a 2.11\% higher accuracy.
+These results suggest that {\tt EdgeOL}'s advantages are maintained when quantization techniques are used, demonstrating compatibility and robustness.